 Diwali 2021 | Famous Hindu Festival

-Diwali is one of the main festivals of Hindus, which has great importance, and every Indian wait for this festival.
-It is a festival of lights which shows the victory over darkness.
-Lord Ganesha and Mata Lakshmi are worshiped on the day of Deepawali.
+Diwali is one of the main festivals of Hindus, which has great importance, and every Indian waits for this festival.
+It is a festival of lights that shows the victory over darkness.
+Lord Ganesha and Mata Lakshmi are worshipped on the day of Deepawali.
 Diyas are lit in homes on this day.
-Various types of Diwali lights, colorful Diwali lights are installed.
+Various types of Diwali lights, colourful Diwali lights are installed.
 People wear new clothes.
 In the evening sweets are distributed, people go to feasts.
 On this day, children get a variety of sweets to eat and burst crackers.
-Deepawali is actually a festival which goes for 5 days.
+Deepawali is actually a festival that goes for 5 days.
 This festival starts from Dhanteras itself and ends on Bhai Duj.
 According to the Hindu epic Ramayana, when Lord Rama, Sita Mata, and Lakshmana returned to Ayodhya after their 14 years of exile, since that time the festival of Diwali is celebrated.

 Significance of Diwali festival:-